 - Guilford Central School, Guilford, VT, 7th-8th grade general, physical, earth, and life science

 - Vergennes Union Junior High School, Vergennes, VT, middle school science and mathematics

 - Wilmington High School, Wilmington, VT, biology and astronomy

-The challenge: Create a 10-minute, self-directed challenge that will help improve students’ skills using a microscope.
+Bug Juice : a 10-minute, student-directed engaging and playful challenge that will help improve students’ skills in using a microscope.

-The challenge: Compose a cover letter about your personally designed curriculum and your curriculum design quandaries that will capture our class’ attention.
-It should help set the stage for a productive convening session.
+Let’s Do It The Hard Way: a cover letter about one’s personally designed curriculum and one’s curriculum design quandaries that captures our class’ attention and sets the stage for an hour curriculum design consultation with the class.

 There is an unprecedented demand for science teachers nationwide.